 \section{Related work}

-\textbf{Foundations.} Shannon’s source coding theorem bounds lossless compression by the source entropy; practical schemes such as Huffman and arithmetic coding approach this limit~\citep{Shannon1948,Huffman1952,Rissanen1979}.
+\textbf{Foundations.} Shannon’s source coding theorem bounds lossless compression by the source entropy; practical schemes such as Huffman and arithmetic coding approach this limit~\cite{Shannon1948,Huffman1952,Rissanen1979}.
 Lossy compression, in contrast, reduces storage requirements by discarding information.
-The rate--distortion function characterizes the minimum bitrate for a given distortion, formalizing the trade-off between rate and fidelity~\citep{Shannon1948}.
-These principles underpin transform coding, which applies DCT or wavelets prior to quantization and entropy coding, forming the basis of standards like JPEG, JPEG2000, and HEVC (x265)~\citep{Ahmed1974,Daubechies1992,Wallace1991,Taubman2002,Sullivan2012}.
+The rate--distortion function characterizes the minimum bitrate for a given distortion, formalizing the trade-off between rate and fidelity~\cite{Shannon1948}.
+These principles underpin transform coding, which applies DCT or wavelets prior to quantization and entropy coding, forming the basis of standards like JPEG, JPEG2000, and HEVC (x265)~\cite{Ahmed1974,Daubechies1992,Wallace1991,Taubman2002,Sullivan2012}.

-\textbf{Neural compression.} Learned codecs replace hand-crafted transforms with autoencoders trained end-to-end under a rate--distortion loss~\citep{balle2017factorized,theis2017lossy}.
+\textbf{Neural compression.} Learned codecs replace hand-crafted transforms with autoencoders trained end-to-end under a rate--distortion loss~\cite{balle2017factorized,theis2017lossy}.
 Inputs are mapped to latents, quantized, and entropy-coded under a learned prior.
-While recent work explores stronger backbones from convolutional models to transformers and diffusion-based decoders~\citep{zhu2022transformer,li2024transformer,yang2023diffusion} and richer objectives (perceptual, adversarial)~\citep{blau2019perception,mentzer2020gan}, a key performance trade-off is governed by the entropy model.
-Fully factorized priors offer efficiency~\citep{balle2017factorized}; hyperpriors~\citep{balle2018variational} introduce side information to capture spatially varying scales; autoregressive priors~\citep{minnen2018autoregressive} exploit local context at the cost of sequential decoding; and models such as ELIC~\citep{cheng2020attention,he2022elic} additionally utilize efficient, parallel space--channel context.
-However, these image codecs are limited to a single rate--distortion setting per checkpoint.
-In contrast, flexible-rate models are using approaches such as conditioning on the rate parameter~\citep{choi2019variable}, spatially adaptive quality maps~\citep{song2021saftransform,tong2023qvrf}, and hierarchical VAEs with quantization-aware priors~\citep{duan2023qresvae}.
+Recent work extends this beyond convolutional autoencoders, exploring transformer backbones~\cite{zhu2022transformer,li2024transformer}, generative decoders~\cite{yang2023diffusion,li2025diffusionbased}, and latent diffusion models~\cite{zhou2025controllable}, as well as richer perceptual and adversarial objectives~\cite{blau2019perception,mentzer2020gan}.
+However, a key performance trade-off is governed by the entropy model.
+Fully factorized priors offer efficiency~\cite{balle2017factorized}; hyperpriors~\cite{balle2018variational} introduce side information to capture spatially varying scales; autoregressive priors~\cite{minnen2018autoregressive} exploit local context at the cost of sequential decoding; and models such as ELIC~\cite{cheng2020attention,he2022elic} additionally utilize efficient, parallel space--channel context.
+All these codecs are limited to a single rate--distortion setting per checkpoint.
+In contrast, flexible-rate models are using approaches such as conditioning on the rate parameter~\cite{choi2019variable}, spatially adaptive quality maps~\cite{song2021saftransform,tong2023qvrf}, and hierarchical VAEs with quantization-aware priors~\cite{duan2023qresvae}.